The following message was sent to the Animal Drug Industry on September 2, 2021.

 Approved by FDA under ANADA # XXX-XXX

-Section 502(w)(3) to the Federal Food, Drug, and Cosmetic Act, which was added by Section 303 of the Animal Drug and Animal Generic Drug User Fee Amendments of 2018, includes this labeling requirement for approved new animal drugs and abbreviated or generic new animal drugs.
+Section 502(w)(3) to the Federal Food, Drug, and Cosmetic Act, which was added by Section 303 of the Animal Drug and Animal Generic Drug User Fee Amendments of 2018, includes this labeling requirement for all approved new animal drugs and abbreviated or generic new animal drugs.
 The intent of the labeling statements is to clearly identify approved animal drugs and differentiate those from animal drugs that are not approved.
+Approved new animal drugs that do not comply with this labeling requirement and that are marketed after the deadline will be considered misbranded.

 Although the statement is not required on Blue Bird labeling, we recommend that you include it to clearly identify that the medicated feed was manufactured in accordance with FDA-approved Blue Bird labeling.

-Please add the statement to your labeling and/or replace the current version of the statement with the new version.
+Please add the statement to your labeling and/or replace an older version of the statement with the new version.
 Use the exact format, upper/lower case letters, and spacing as presented above.
 Present the statement on a single straight line using the exact format and spacing as presented above.
-If there is insufficient space to present the statement on a single line, two straight lines is acceptable.
+If there is insufficient space to present the statement on a single line, two straight lines are acceptable.

 Regarding placement of the statement on labeling: